CDLMarkus/QuantyFey/tutorial/tutorial.md

 The application comes with several test datasets based on LC-MS/MS data.
 These are included to help you get started and explore the app's features.

-> **!!
-Important:** The app is preconfigured to work with these test datasets.
+> **Important:** The app is preconfigured to work with these test datasets.
 This includes predefined **Calibration Standard Names** and their **Concentrations**.
 Before using your own data, you'll need to update this setup.

 To adjust the configuration:
 1. open the file at `Dependencies/templates.xlsx`